ANUSRI-ai/portfolio-simple/README.md

 Technologies Used

         HTML: Used to structure the content and create the pages.
-        CSS: Used for styling the layout and making the website visually appealing.
+        CSS: Used for styling the layout and making the website visually appealing

+How to use

+        Open the [Link] file using your preferred web browser (e.g., Chrome, Firefox, etc.).